Vikas-Varma09/OCR/README.md

 ### Security & Privacy
 - Only PDF uploads are expected; sanitize and validate inputs in production.
-- Configure retention policy for `UPLOAD_DIR` per organization requirements.
+- By default, uploaded PDFs are deleted immediately after processing.
+If retention is required, configure policy and storage (local disk, object storage) accordingly.
 - Consider antivirus scanning and sandboxing in regulated environments.